 Rethink financial priorities

-Many PTAs have seen a considerable drop in income over the past few months, meaning it's vital to analyse your financial situation and decide on your priorities.
+Many PTAs have seen a considerable drop in income over the past months, meaning it's vital to analyse your financial situation and decide on your priorities.
 What monetary commitments do you have in place, and can they be met with your current funds?
-Consider ongoing spending such as subscriptions and playground maintenance as well as longer-term goals.
+Bear in mind ongoing spending such as subscriptions and playground maintenance as well as longer-term goals.
 Consult with your school to establish what funds are needed and where.
 If you can't meet the requirements, can any projects or activities be stopped or paused and funds diverted to essential spending?

-It isn't possible to do this with all profits, however.
 If your charity raised money for a specific purpose stated at the time of fundraising, this is known as 'restricted income' and may only be used for the intended goal.
 In some cases, you may be able to overcome these limitations, but you should only do so if there's no alternative.
 Whatever financial decisions you make, ensure they are agreed on collectively and note them in writing.

 Start planning events